 Response

-Thank you for this comment, we acknowledge the difference in response between Israeli and American students as a limitation of our study.
-We added the following on page 21 1st paragraph: “ .”
+Thank you for this comment.
+We acknowledge the difference in response between Israeli and American students as a limitation of our study.
+To address this issue, we have added the following on page 21, first paragraph: “Further, the lack of balance in the study group between Israeli and American students may have swayed the results of the study.
+As this study was based on voluntary participation, we were unable to achieve a matched number of Israel and U.S. Future studies may attempt to achieve a more representative and equal number of participants to facilitate a more balanced analysis.”

 Comment 2

 The same thing with the limitation of the makeup of the groups.
 It was mentioned as a limitation to age, gender and whether a criminology students was first year or 4th year.
 It was mentioned but needs to be emphasized more as a limitation.

-Response: We are not sure what else is needed to further emphasize this limitation, after all, the reviewer does acknowledge that we have mentioned this.
-We also clearly state that the study’s sample is by no means representative and does not allow us to generalize.
-The following was added to the limitations on page 20 (first paragraph of the limitations): “.”
+Response: To try to emphasize the limitation of the groups’ composition, we have added the following to the Limitations section (p.
+20): “Given that the present research rests on a non-probability sample of criminology and criminal justice students who volunteered to participate in the study, the results of the research do not necessarily encompass the entire student population studying for a bachelor’s degree in criminal justice and/or criminology, and therefore may not be generalizable.
+It is also worth noting that the overall measured level of knowledge pertaining to sentencing, punishment, and rehabilitation is not representative of the entire student population.”

 Comment 3